rnkn/fountain-mode/README.md

 - dual dialog

 Most common features are accessible from the menu.
 For a full list of functions and key-bindings, type `C-h m`.
-Bugs and feature requests are encouraged on the [Issues][] page, or you can email me directly (email in the source code header).
-The overlap of Emacs users and screenwriters is rather small, so any feature request or bug fix will usually be implemented quickly.

 See the [Wiki][] for ways to extend Fountain Mode.

 [prince]: http://www.princexml.com "Prince"
-[issues]: https://github.com/rnkn/fountain-mode/issues "Fountain Mode issues"
 [wiki]: https://github.com/rnkn/fountain-mode/wiki "Fountain Mode wiki"

 Requirements